digitnow/linkedlist/README.md

 Implement doubly-linked list in Java and the following methods:
 * __traverse__
 * __makeFromArrayOfStrings__ (similar to _addAll_ method from the Collection
-  interface? we started to write this, but another approach might be to initialize an empty list and the add elements one by one; ref. _add_ and _addAll_ methods)
+  interface? we started to write this as a constructor, but another approach might be to initialize an empty list and the add elements one by one; ref. _add_ and _addAll_ methods)